 All tenants are jointly liable for rent payment if you’ve signed a joint tenancy agreement.
 So, if you can’t pay, the landlord could try to charge your old housemates for the rest of the rent.

 Navigating student tenancy agreements can be incredibly confusing, and finding a replacement tenant can feel like a never-ending process.
-Things only get more complex when you realise that you set up one of the house’s utility bills, and the direct debit is coming out of your account!
+Things only get more complex when you realise that you set up one of the house’s utility bills, and the direct debit is still coming out of your own account.

 This is where Split the Bills comes in.
 We’re a bill-splitting service that can help you budget better by simplifying your household bills.

-We set up utility accounts and manage direct debits, so you don’t have to.
-All the bills are split equally among your housemates.
-All you have to do is pay one neat bill each month!
+We set up utility accounts and manage direct debits so you don’t have to.
+All the bills are split equally among your housemates—all you have to do is pay one single bill each month.

 So, if something goes wrong and you need to leave, transferring your share of the bills over to your replacement tenant is simple.
-Plus, finding a replacement will be easier, as you can advertise that you’re already using our bill-splitting service!
+Plus, finding a tenancy takeover will be easier, as you can advertise that you’re already using our bill-splitting service!